-Regionally, European (EUR) countries dominated the countries for which pensions were a topic of discussion (Figure 3), followed by Western Hemisphere (WHD) countries, with countries in Asia (APD), Africa (AFR) and the Middle East and Central Asia (MCD) each contributing roughly 10–13 percent of involvements.
+Regionally, European Department (EUR) countries dominated the countries for which pensions were a topic of discussion, followed by Western Hemisphere Department (WHD) countries, with Asia and Pacific Department (APD), African Department (AFR) and the Middle East and Central Asia Department (MCD) countries each accounting for roughly 10–13 percent of involvement (Figure 3).
 For the broader Eurasian region, virtually all of the EMEs (excepting Turkey) for which pension issues were discussed were transition economies in Eastern and Central Europe or the Former Soviet Union.